plus3it/win-ebs-backups/README.md

 1. Tag each of the EBS volumes to snap with a tag named "Consistency Group".
 Volumes that should be snapped as a set should be given the same "Consistency Group" value; volumes taht should be snapped separately from each other should be given differing values.

     ~~~
 key   =   Consistency Group #this is a required value, don't modify it
 value =   MyGroup01 #name this whatever you want, whatever volumes share this value will be snapped together
     ~~~

 2. Retrieve the SnapByCgroup.ps1 tool.

-    ~~~
     1. Open a command shell (`powershell.exe` preferred)
     2. Navigate to where you want your tools to live
-    3. Use your git client to copy down this repo (e.g., `git clone <url to git repo for WinEBSbackups>`
+    3. Use your git client to copy down this repo (e.g., `git clone <url to git repo for WinEBSbackups>`).
-    ~~~

 3. Test the script (from within PowerShell):